mozilla/betachannel/docs/OPERATIONS.md

 ### Cloud mode and S3

-Review the local file system'sf optional manual steps below.
+Review the local file system's optional manual steps below.
 The only difference is that files on disk are copies of the S3 data.

 ### Local File System